AdobeDocs/id-service.en/help/library/get-set/get-set.md

 ---
 description: Public methods that let you interact with the ID service.
 keywords: ID Service
-seo-description: Public methods that let you interact with the ID service.
-seo-title: Methods
 title: Methods
-uuid: 184d0a62-0c8d-481b-9afe-b7a67bdafdce
 exl-id: 59a930f0-c0a8-477e-abad-f019d7d02d3b
 ---
 # Methods{#methods}